Light-Induced Control of Magnetic Phases in Kitaev Quantum Magnets

-Starting from the equilibrium ground state, a wide ($\sim$ 1 ps) Gaussian pulse with circular polarization irradiates the system [Fig. \ref{fig:dynamics}(b)], and a second Gaussian probe pulse measures the magnetic response.
-To assess the maximal change of the magnetic excitation spectrum, we probe the dynamical spin response at the peak of the pump pulse, and study its dependence on pump frequency and pump strength.
-Fig. \ref{fig:dynamics}(c) and (d) depict results for pump frequencies $\Omega=0.8$eV and $\Omega=1.2$eV, respectively, calculated from the two-time dependence of the electronic spin correlator $\left< S^z(t) S^z(t') \right>$ with $S^z = \sum_{n\alpha} (\ND{n\alpha\uparrow} - \ND{n\alpha\downarrow})/2$ corresponding to $q=0$ [see \ref{app:spectroscopy}].
-Remarkably, while energy absorption from the pump would na\"ively be expected to suppress magnetism, instead, the observed response exhibits a \textit{coherent} hardening of higher-energy magnetic excitations at weak pump strengths.
-This behavior corresponds to a prethermal enhancement of the magnetic exchange interactions as predicted from Floquet theory.
-Fig. \ref{fig:dynamics}(e) shows qualitatively-analogous steady-state predictions for the Floquet spin Hamiltonian as a function of pump strength at $\Omega=0.8$eV, with equilibrium discrepancies of excitation energies attributable to charge fluctuations that are amiss in a purely magnetic description.
+Starting from the equilibrium ground state, a wide ($\sim$ 1 ps) Gaussian pulse with circular polarization irradiates the system and a second Gaussian probe pulse measures the magnetic response [Fig. \ref{fig:dynamics} (b)].
+To assess the maximal change of the magnetic excitation spectrum, we probe the dynamical spin response [Eq. (\ref{eq:dynamicalSpinResponse})] at the peak of the pump pulse.
+Fig. \ref{fig:dynamics}(c) and (d) depict the pump strength dependence for two pump frequencies $\Omega=0.8$eV and $\Omega=1.2$eV, respectively.
+While energy absorption from the pump would naively be expected to supress magnetism, the observed response exhibits a \textit{coherent} hardening of higher-energy magnetic excitations at weak pump strengths.
+This behavior corresponds to a prethermal enhancement of magnetic exchange interactions as predicted above.
+Fig. \ref{fig:dynamics}(e) shows qualitatively-analogous steady-state predictions for the Floquet spin Hamiltonian [Fig. \ref{fig:FloquetParameters}] as a function of pump strength at $\Omega=0.8$eV, with equilibrium discrepancies of excitation energies attributable to charge fluctuations that are amiss in a purely magnetic description.
 Beyond a critical pump strength, the magnetic peaks are rapidly suppressed due to heating [Fig. \ref{fig:dynamics}(f)].
-This melting of the magnetic sector at $A \approx 0.4$ ($\approx 0.2$ for $\Omega=1.2$eV) coincides with a time-dependent suppression of magnetic moments [Fig. \ref{fig:dynamics}(g)], which reach their infinite-temperature expectation values beyond the critical pump strength.
-Finally, while the ground state in equilibrium has zero net magnetization, the inverse Faraday effect can also be directly probed from time-dependent induced magnetization oscillations.
-Fig. \ref{fig:dynamics}(h) depicts the peak magnetization $\max \left|\left< S^z(t) \right>\right|$ as a function of pump strength near the pump maximum, which matches precisely the $\sim A^2$ scaling as expected from Floquet predictions.
+This melting of the magnetic sector at $A \approx 0.4$ ($\approx 0.2$ for $\Omega=1.2$eV) coincides with a time-dependent suppression of magnetic moments [Fig. \ref{fig:dynamics}(g)], which approach their infinite-temperature expectation values beyond the critical pump strength.
+Finally, while the ground state in equilibrium has zero net magnetization, the inverse Faraday effect contribution can also be individually probed from time-dependent induced magnetization oscillations.
+Fig. \ref{fig:dynamics}(h) depicts the peak magnetization $\max \left|\left< S^z(t) \right>\right|$ as a function of pump strength near the pump maximum, which matches the $\sim A^2$ scaling as expected from Floquet predictions.